aemann2/aemann2/README.md

 <h1 align="center">Hi, I'm Adam!</h1>

 - **What I'm currently learning:** Unit / Integration testing w/ Jest.
-Also, GraphQL!

 - **What I'm working on now:** Converting my [Typing Blitz](https://github.com/aemann2/typing-blitz) game to full-stack.
 I'm adding a top score feature that lets players enter their initials and logs their score in MongoDB.
 Players can see the top scores in the game.